The Spectrum Collaboration Challenge (SC2) developed two sets of innovative technologies:

-SC2 competitors are each developing a Collaborative Intelligent Radio Network, which is a radio network capable of autonomous collaboration with other competitors’ CIRNs.
+SC2 competitors each developed a Collaborative Intelligent Radio Network, which is a radio network capable of autonomous collaboration with other competitors’ CIRNs.
 CIRNs reason and collaborate in order to automate the currently inefficient, labor-intensive process of spectrum management.
 Specifically, CIRNs figure out the best way to share congested radio frequencies between independent systems that don’t use the same radio communications standard, and dynamically adapt as the situation changes.

 Radio networks have become more and more self-controlled in recent years.
 The most advanced of these are called Cognitive Radio networks.
 CIRN technology is a type of Cognitive Radio that goes beyond previous designs.
 In prior approaches, each independent network operates standalone using only the implicit information gained by sensing other spectrum users.
 With CIRN technology, independent radio networks exchange explicit information and make agreements to solve joint problems for mutual benefit.

 CIRNs don’t have to be able to talk to each other over the air.
 They exchange the necessary information and cooperation messages over any available data link, such as a satellite or the public Internet.
 To understand each other, the CIRNs are programmed to communicate over the data link using a common protocol.
-At the end of SC2, DARPA will release its protocol called the CIRN Interaction Language (CIL) as a basis for further development and standardization.
+At the end of SC2, DARPA released its protocol called the CIRN Interaction Language (CIL) as a basis for further development and standardization.

-DARPA has developed various innovative tools to enable the competitors’ CIRN technology development and the hosting of the SC2 competition.
+DARPA developed various innovative tools to enable the competitors’ CIRN technology development and the hosting of the SC2 competition.

-Colosseum: DARPA has built the world’s largest testbed for doing repeatable radio experiments.
+Colosseum: DARPA built the world’s largest testbed for doing repeatable radio experiments.
 The testbed is called Colosseum.
 It’s like a holodeck for radios.
 Experimenters can connect up to 256 radios which transmit, receive and interfere with each other just as they would in the real world.
 Except their movements and the world around them are totally controlled by the test script.

 Colosseum is so big, its input and output data streams are also massive.
 DARPA had to build new tools to automate input generation and to make the output data understandable.

-PE2 Scenario Intro: Alleys of Austin
+SCE Scenario Intro: Alleys of Austin

-PE2 Scenario Intro: Wildfire
+SCE Scenario Intro: Wildfire